 2. The majority of my focus is in this one area.
-I know what I'm doing and am always ready for any challenge; since I've either seen it, done it or will learn it and can readily adjust.
+I know what I'm doing and am always ready for any challenge.

-3. Specialists are often experts in that one area, have a different perspective than those who do it all and are, therefore, on a different level.
+3. Specialists have a different perspective than those who do it all and are, therefore, on a different level.

-4. There's not only the lighting and gear to master, but also to evolve for a specific purpose to be ready for anything.
-The discovery of new techniques is constant I'm able to improve by maximizing the gear that I already have without being distracted by a perceived need to upgrade.
+4. There's the lighting and gear to master, but also to evolve for a specific purpose.
+The discovery of new techniques is constant I'm able to improve by maximizing the gear that I already have with endlessly improving skills.

-5. With specialization comes a level of confidence that makes it look easy; even though it took a lot of time and effort to get "there".
+5. With specialization comes a level of confidence that makes it look easy.

-7. I really enjoy the "Portrait" community.
+6. I really enjoy the "Portrait" community.
 It's very collaborative.
 There's a great dynamic where everyone's very helpful.
-We all develop our own constantly evolving styles and are glad to share and learn from each other.
+We all develop our own constantly evolving styles and are glad to share and learn from one another.

-8. Many of us own high-end cameras or we may even get very satisfying cell phone pictures.
+7. Many of us own high-end cameras or we may even get very satisfying cell phone pictures.
 A common impulse is to view this as competition, but I consider just the opposite.
-This "photography" explosion has created a greater appreciation for the art with an ever increasing pursuit of excellence which, in turn, raises the entire photography community as one.
+This "photography" explosion has created a greater appreciation for excellence which, in turn, raises the entire photography community as one.